-74 The goal of the project is to maintain area of forests and woodlands stable via decreasing deforestation rate through law enforcement and sustainable consumption and reforestation efforts by local communities capacity to control wildlife crime Indicator 6: Effectiveness of IWT enforcement in Mali: - annual number seizures; - annual number of arrests; -annual % of successful prosecutions on poaching and IWT.
-0 0 0 75 10 5 20% 20 10 70% 76 their effectiveness in IWT control and achieve higher results.
-Assumption 2.
+74 The goal of the project is to maintain area of forests and woodlands stable via decreasing deforestation rate through law enforcement and sustainable consumption and reforestation efforts by local communities wildlife crime Indicator 6: Effectiveness of IWT enforcement in Mali: - annual number seizures; - annual number of arrests; -annual % of successful prosecutions on poaching and IWT.
+0 0 0 75 10 5 20% 20 10 70% 76 Assumption 2.
 Law enforcement agencies have sufficient support from Government and other donors Data Collection methods: Calculation of score using UNDP Capacity Scorecard (Indicator 5); Content analysis of the DNEF Annual reports (Indicator 6) Outcome 2.
-Increased level of protection of Gourma elephants Indicator 7: Annual intensity of anti-poaching in the project area: Assumption 1.
-APU will be provided with additional and complementary to the project support from Mali Government and international and their habitat - total number of staff 35 77 >=40 >= 60 79 donors Assumption 2.
-Partial Elephant available for anti-poaching - intensity of patrolling (inspector/days/ month) 525 78 >=700 >=1050 80 Reserve's staff will use knowledge, skills, and equipment provided by the project to improve PA management and protection Indicator 8: METT score for Partial Elephant Reserve (see Annex D. GWP GEF TT) 36 46 56 81 Assumption 3.
-Security situation in Gourma region will allow effective
+Increased level of protection of Gourma elephants and their habitat Indicator 7: Annual intensity of anti-poaching in the project area: - total number of staff available for anti-poaching - intensity of patrolling (inspector/days/ month) 35 77 525 78 >=40 >=700 >= 60 79 >=1050 80 Assumption 1.
+APU will be provided with additional and complementary to the project support from Mali Government and international donors Assumption 2.
+Partial Elephant Reserve's staff will use knowledge, skills, and equipment provided by the project to improve PA management and protection Indicator 8: METT score for Partial Elephant Reserve (see Annex D. GWP GEF TT) Indicator 9: Number of elephants poached annually in 36 9 82 46 <= 0-2 83 56 81 <= 0-2 84 Assumption 3.
+Security situation in Gourma region will allow effective law enforcement and the PA management Assumption 4.
+Increased effectiveness of law enforcement the project area will have strong deterrent effect on poachers and unsustainable NRM